< Back to blog

 Understanding ERP modules

-As modular solutions, ERPs provide a wide range of tools to optimize core business processes.
-Most software vendors allow enterprises to customize ERP systems to prioritize the modules that address their business needs.
+What does ERP stand for when it comes to modular solutions?
+Modules provide a wide range of tools to optimize core business processes.
+Most software vendors let enterprises customize ERP systems to prioritize the modules that address their business needs.

 Finance and accounting

-With this module, you get a 360-degree view of your business’s financial status and can make predictions about the future based on the variables you input.
+Finance and accounting is a key feature to consider when asking “what does ERP stand for?”
+With this module, you get a 360-degree view of your business’ financial status and can make predictions about the future based on the variables you input.

 Manufacturing

-Manufacturing modules are designed to help businesses plan every aspect of the production process and get a real-time view of the factory floor.
+Manufacturing modules are designed to help you plan every aspect of your production process and get a real-time view of the factory floor.

-ERPs automate a wide range of daily manufacturing processes as well as collect key insights that you can use to improve your operations.
+ERPs automate a wide range of daily manufacturing processes and collect key insights that you can use to improve your operations.

 Order management

-This module allows you to track each order as it goes through the sales funnel.
-You get real-time updates on the status of each order so you won’t have to worry about missing cut-offs or losing packages.
+This module lets you track each order as it goes through the sales funnel.
+You get real-time updates on the status of each order, so you won’t have to worry about missing cut-offs or losing packages.

 Inventory management